ray-cast/ray-mmd/README.md

     - Adding new features to the most recent version
     - Fewer Bugs in this version
 - Latest changes - Major allocator changes (25.
 Jan 2017):
     - Added IES light source (25.
-Dec 2017)
+Jan 2017)
     - Added Ambient occlusion map support (29.
-Dec 2017)
+Jan 2017)
     - Added some default materials (25.
-Dec 2017)
+Jan 2017)
     - Added morph controler to set the attenuation of multiple light source (29.
-Dec 2017)
+Jan 2017)
     - Improved SSSS and LED lighting (25.
-Dec 2017)
+Jan 2017)
     - Improved Shadow quality (25.
-Dec 2017)
+Jan 2017)
     - Improved Emissive Material, when luminance was less than 1, not calculate bloom effcet (25.
-Dec 2017)
+Jan 2017)
     - Material description can now be used with ShadingMaterialID 4 (25.
 Jan 2017)

 Requirement :